cf-toolsuite/cf-butler/README.md

 > where `{pid}` is the Docker process id

-## How to deploy to Pivotal Application Service
+## How to deploy to VMware Tanzu Application Service

 ### with Username and password authorization